Digital city Nuremberg

 Nuremberg’s universities

-Selected examples of inventiveness from Nuremberg and Franconia
+Selected examples of the inventive spirit of Nuremberg and Franconia

 1303/05